 - it was dedicated for a specific public purpose

-- title conditions ensuring public use were agreed in the original charter.
+- has title conditions ensuring public use were agreed in the original charter.

 Common Good register